 - Eggs are one of the nine foods (called the ‘Big 9’) that account for 90% of allergic reactions.
 However, research shows that introducing these nine foods early and often can decrease the risk of developing an allergy.

-- The egg protein that can cause allergies is found in the egg white, but it’s important to serve both the yolk and the white together.
-The yolk is high in iron and adds more sensory complexity to the texture, color, and flavor.
+- The egg protein that can cause allergies is found in the egg white, but it’s important to serve the egg white and yolk together.
+Fun fact; the yolk is high in iron and adds sensory complexity to the texture, color, and flavor.

 Banana